AndreasGocht/leapDriver/README.md

 https://developer.leapmotion.com/v2

-You need to install the provides 64 bit Debian package (I haven't tested with 32bit).
+You need to install the provided 64 bit Debian package (I haven't tested with 32bit).

 Next you need to put the "LeapSDK" folder under "external/"